Bryce Eldridge

-Bryson Edward Eldridge (born October 20, 2004) is an American professional baseball first baseman for the San Francisco Giants of Major League Baseball (MLB).
+Bryson Edward Eldridge (born October 20, 2004) is an American professional baseball designated hitter and first baseman for the San Francisco Giants of Major League Baseball (MLB).
 He made his MLB debut in 2025.

 Early life

 Bryce Edward Eldridge was born on October 20, 2004, in Fairfax, Virginia.
-Eldridge lives in Vienna, Virginia and attended James Madison High School.
+Eldridge grew up in Vienna, Virginia and attended James Madison High School.
 He played for the United States national under-18 team in the 2022 U-18 Baseball World Cup and was named the tournament's MVP after batting .316 with three home runs and 13 RBI.
 He also won USA Baseball's Richard W. "Dick" Case Award.

 In 2023, Eldridge was named the Virginia Gatorade Baseball Player of the Year after going 11–0 with a 1.30 ERA and 88 strikeouts over 53 2/3 innings pitched and batting .422 with nine home runs and 23 RBIs.
 He committed to play college baseball at the University of Alabama.

 Professional career

 Draft and minor leagues

 The San Francisco Giants selected Eldridge in the first round, with the 16th pick, in the 2023 Major League Baseball draft.
 He was considered a top prospect and the draft's best two-way prospect.
-He signed with the Giants on July 17, 2023 for an under-slot deal of $4 million.
+He signed with the Giants on July 17, 2023, for an under-slot deal of $4 million.
 He spent his first professional season with the rookie-level Arizona Complex League Giants and Single-A San Jose Giants.
 In 31 total games, Eldridge hit .294/.400/.505 with six home runs and 18 RBI.

 Prior to the 2024 season, Eldridge announced that he would be a first baseman and stop pitching.
 Late in the season, he was promoted to the Double-A Richmond Flying Squirrels.
 Across minor league levels ranging from Single-A to Triple-A, Eldridge hit .292 with 23 home runs in 116 games.
 After the season, he played for the Scottsdale Scorpions in the Arizona Fall League.

 Eldridge began the 2025 season on the Double-A injured list with a wrist injury, and returned to the Triple-A Sacramento River Cats in early June.